It is important that you are aware of the information below before registering for a place at camp.

 What about spending money?

-Although everything campers need for camp is included in the fees, at most camps there will be a book stall, tuck shop, days out at theme parks, and a shopping trip, etc., so you may wish to give your child some pocket money.
+At most camps there will be a book stall, tuck shop, days out, etc., so you may wish to give your child some pocket money.
 Campers are encouraged to deposit this money in the camp bank.

 How do I pay?

-Once your camp place has been allocated, you will be sent an invoice.
-All the necessary details of how and when to pay will be on your invoice.
-Camp fees should be paid in full 8 weeks prior to the start of camp or risk losing the space.
+Once your camp place has been allocated, you will be sent an invoice with all the necessary details of how and when to pay.

 Why are camps at this price?